-A colleague advised me that if I am purchasing in Robertsbridge I should ask my conveyancer to perform a Neighbourhood, Planning and Local Amenity Search.
+My friend suggested that where I am purchasing in Robertsbridge I should ask my conveyancer to carry out a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

-This is a search is occasionally included in the estimate for your Robertsbridge conveyancing searches.
-It is not a small report of more than thirty pages, listing and setting out important information about Robertsbridge around the property and the people living there.
-It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime statistics, Local Education with plans and statistics, Local Amenities and other useful information concerning Robertsbridge.
+This is a search is sometimes included in the estimate for your Robertsbridge conveyancing searches.
+It is not a small report of about 40 pages, listing and setting out important information about Robertsbridge around the property and the people living there.
+It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime details, Robertsbridge Education with plans and statistics, Local Amenities and other useful data regarding Robertsbridge.

 How does conveyancing in Robertsbridge differ for newly converted properties?

 Most buyers of new build or newly converted property in Robertsbridge contact us having been asked by the developer to exchange contracts and commit to the purchase even before the residence is finished.
 This is because new home sellers in Robertsbridge tend to purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Robertsbridge or who has acted in the same development.